odan/odan.github.io/_posts/2017-08-13-xampp-replacing-mariadb-with-mysql.md

 keywords:
 ---

+> There is a new blog post about [moving from MariaDB to MySQL 8](https://odan.github.io/2019/11/17/xampp-replacing-mariadb-with-mysql-8.html).

 The latest version of XAMPP contains [MariaDB](https://mariadb.org/) instead of [MySQL](https://www.mysql.com/).

 But [MariaDB is not 100% compatible with MySQL](https://mariadb.com/kb/en/mariadb/mariadb-vs-mysql-compatibility/)